mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 	![ios capabilities](attachments/create-native-javascript-action/xcode-capabilities-nfc.png)

-Add a usage description so the user can give their permission to use the NFC reader: [todo: confirm that this whole bit to end of section is only for ios.
+4. Add a usage description so the user can give their permission to use the NFC reader: [todo: confirm that this whole bit to end of section is only for ios.
 Android don't have to do the git stuff?]

-1. In **ios/nativeTemplate/Info.plist** right-click [todo: where?], select **Add Row**, and title they key `NFCReaderUsageDescription` with the description: *To be able to read NFC tags, please accept.*
+5. In **ios/nativeTemplate/Info.plist** right-click [todo: where?], select **Add Row**, and title they key `NFCReaderUsageDescription` with the description: *To be able to read NFC tags, please accept.*

+#### 3.3.4 Commit Template {#commit-template}

+For both platforms, you need to store your changes in the template.
+Push your changes to GitHub (where the Native Builder can use them later):

-2. To stage the changes, use the command `$ git add .` You can check the staged files with the command `$ git status`.
+1. To stage the changes, use the command `$ git add .` while in **C:\github\native-nfc-app**.
+You can check the staged files with the command `$ git status`.
-3. Commit the files with the command `$ git commit -m "Add NFC Manager dependency"`.
+2. Commit the files with the command `$ git commit -m "Add NFC Manager dependency"`.
-4. Now the files are committed, but they are only stored locally on your machine.
+3. Now the files are committed, but they are only stored locally on your machine.
 Push them to your repository with the command `$ git push`.
 This will make the changes available so that the Native Builder can create a new app with NFC support.

 ### 3.4 Install a Dependency in Your Project {#install-dependency-project}